apache/drill/_docs/install/020-migrating-parquet-data.md

 parent: "Install Drill"
 ---

-Migrating Parquet data that you generated using Drill 1.2 or earlier is mandatory before using the data in Drill 1.3.
-The data in must be marked as Drill-generated.
-Use the [drill-upgrade tool](https://github.com/parthchandra/drill-upgrade) to migrate Parquet data that you generated in Drill 1.2 or earlier as described in ["How to Migrate Data"]({{site.baseurl}}/docs/migrating-parquet-data/#how-to-migrate-data).
+ [Migrating Parquet data]({{site.baseurl}}/docs/migrating-parquet-data/#how-to-migrate-data) that you generated using Drill 1.2 or earlier is mandatory before using the data in Drill 1.3.
+The data must be marked as Drill-generated.

 {% include startimportant.html %} Run the upgrade tool only on Drill-generated Parquet files. {% include endimportant.html %}